EricXY0706/sugarswitch/README.md

 > - Create and initiate **sugarswitch** conda environment with Python 3.10
 > - Install all the required dependencies
 > - Download Boltz2 weights
-> - Download SaProt and SPIRED weights
+> - Download SaProt, SPIRED, and GVP-Bind weights
 > - Download and install PyRosetta and DSSP

 ### Usage